 Test 2: Recourse on Customer Failure

-In a true sale, the lender takes the risk if the receivables never materialize (e.g., a customer goes bankrupt).
+In a true sale, the funder takes the risk if the receivables never materialize (e.g., a customer goes bankrupt).
 If the contract puts that risk entirely on the merchant, courts increasingly view it as a loan.

 Test 3: Personal Guarantee Scope